zulkifl7/-KIC-DCSAI24.1F-PE-GROUP4/README.md

 ## Application Screenshots

 **Login Screen**
 The entry point of the application.
+Unauthorized access to the dashboard is restricted.

 **Dashboard**
 Provides navigation options for all functionalities.